unrealwork/atsd-use-cases/BaltimorePolice/README.md

 | WD            | 9        |
 ```

-The data has been sorted by its cardinal and intermediate cardinal direction,
-this classification corresponds to the Baltimore City Planning Map
+The data has been sorted by district which names correspond to the Baltimore City Planning Map
 shown below.
 Data lacking location information has been displayed with the district tag `null`.
 Please notice that the Eastern District of the city is split into two Police Precincts
 (Eastern and Southeastern), and the unlabeled blue area just below the Central District is